ccmmf/workflows/phase_1a_single_site_almond/README.md

     - `sensitivity.results.<id>.<variable>.<years>.Rdata`: Results from the sensitivity simulations, extracted and set up for analysis.
     - `sensitivity.samples.<id>.Rdata`: The parameter values selected for the one-at-a-time sensitivity analysis, with each variable taken at its PFT median plus or minus the standard deviations specified in the settings XML.
 Note that these same values are also part of `samples.Rdata`.
   - `STATUS`: A plain text file containing start and end timestamps and statuses for each phase of the workflow.
 - `tools`: Scripts for occasional use that may or may not be part of every workflow run.
-At this writing it contains installation scripts for setting up Sipnet and PEcAn on an HPC cluster and for archiving run output; others may be added later.
+At this writing it contains installation scripts for setting up SIPNET and PEcAn on an HPC cluster and for archiving run output; others may be added later.

 ## References

 [1] Fer I, R Kelly, P Moorcroft, AD Richardson, E Cowdery, MC Dietze.
 2018.
 Linking big models to big data: efficient ecosystem model calibration through Bayesian model emulation.
 Biogeosciences 15, 5801–5830, 2018 https://doi.org/10.5194/bg-15-5801-2018

+[2] Nichols, Patrick K., Sharon Dabach, Majdi Abu-Najm, Patrick Brown, Rebekah Camarillo, David Smart, and Kerri L. Steenwerth.
+2024.
+“Alternative Fertilization Practices Lead to Improvements in Yield-Scaled Global Warming Potential in Almond Orchards.”
+Agriculture Ecosystems and Environment 362 (March):108857. https://doi.org/10.1016/j.agee.2023.108857.